History OF THE CSIRO Dung Beetle Project (1966-86)

 By 1980 there were up to six species of dung beetles established at a few release sites in Queensland, including Rockhampton.
 Here dung beetles often appeared in huge numbers, although their activity fluctuated considerably throughout the growing season.

-dung pats was much reduced.
+Dung dispersal was spectacular at times and during such episodes, buffalo fly breeding in dung pats was much reduced.
 When intensive dung beetle activity persisted for more than a couple of weeks, longer than the lifespan of the flies, buffalo fly numbers on cattle declined, often to rise again as beetle activity decreased.

-clear evidence that the beetles were having some impact on fly breeding, but the overall effect was not as great as had been hoped initially.
+This was clear evidence that the beetles were having some impact on fly breeding, but the overall effect was not as great as had been hoped initially.

 Anecdotal reports from western Queensland at that time indicated that bush fly populations had declined markedly since the beetles had become established.